Text-Only Instructions copyright 2026 by Lindy van der Merwe

 Step 10

-Making origami accessible through text instructions.
+Making origami accessible through text-based tutorials.

 For non-commercial use only.